atreyi-biswas/Wheather-Data-Analysis--basic/README.md

 - The pipeline uses snake_case columns such as `temperature_c`, `humidity_pct`, and `wind_speed_kmh`

 ## Future Improvements
-- Add a dashboard or interactive visualization layer
 - Schedule regular daily data collection
 - Expand supported cities and historical storage
 - Add more derived metrics and trend analysis